 Nursing Home Neglect: Nursing home neglect is one form of nursing home abuse.
-Unlike active abuse, however, the health problems caused by neglect are often difficult to trace to the behavior of nursing home staff or budget-cutting by greedy administrators.
+Unlike active abuse, however, the health problems caused by neglect are often difficult to trace to the behavior of nursing home staff or budget-cutting by administrators.
 We are experienced in detecting signs of this sort of abuse and tracing them back to their origin.

-Asbestos Disease/Mesothelioma: Mesothelioma, lung cancer, and asbestosis caused by exposure to asbestos is a unique American health problem because it affects so many people and because it typically takes decades to show symptoms.
+Asbestos Disease/Mesothelioma: Mesothelioma, lung cancer, and asbestosis caused by exposure to asbestos is a unique health problem because it affects so many people and because it typically takes decades to show symptoms.
 Although many of the companies responsible for exposing their employees to asbestos are no longer in business, other avenues of compensation exist.

-Products Liability: An unreasonably dangerous product can be defective in three ways – a design defect, a manufacturing defect, or a warning defect (failure to warn that a medication should not be taken by pregnant women, for example).
+Products Liability: An unreasonably dangerous product can be defective in three ways – a design defect, a manufacturing defect, or a warning defect (failure to warn that medication should not be taken by pregnant women, for example).
 Maryland products liability law provides the legal basis for liability when you are injured by a defective product.